GeostatsGuy/GeostatsPy/README.md

 22. **kb2d** - kriging estimation, 2D wrapper for kb2d from GSLIB (GSLIB's kb2d.exe must be in working directory)
 23. **sgsim_uncond** - sequential Gaussian simulation, 2D unconditional wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)
-24. **sgsim** - sequential Gaussian simulation, 2D wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)
+24. **sgsim** - sequential Gaussian simulation, 2D and 3D wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)
 25. **cosgsim_uncond** - sequential Gaussian simulation, 2D unconditional wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)

 Spatial Model Resampling